Cart (empty) 0

 Piperonyl butoxide - PBO

-The piperonyl butoxide or pbo that is also known as 5-[2-(2-Butoxyethoxy)ethoxymethyl]-6-propyl-1,3-benzodioxole (chemical form C19-H30-O5) is a synergizer very often used in insecticides.
+Piperonyl Butoxide, also known as PBO or 5-[2-(2-Butoxyethoxy)ethoxymethyl]-6-propyl-1,3-benzodioxole (chemical formula C19-H30-O5), is a synergist often used in insecticides.

-• R40: suspected carcinogenic effect: insufficient evidence.
+• R40 : Suspected carcinogenic effect: insufficient evidence.

-After many researches in literature, mainly Anglo-Saxon, we managed to find a number of information about piperonyl Butoxide.We deliver them raw as we found them.
+After extensive research in the literature, mainly Anglo-Saxon, we have managed to find a certain amount of information on Piperonyl Butoxide.
+We are providing you with this 'raw' information as we found it.

 Main source pesticides and you vol. 26, No. 1, 2006.